SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ``` shell
 poetry install
 ```
-To check the correctness of the module you simply run :
+To check the correctness of the module you simply run:

 ```shell
 python3 _utils/compliance/__main__.py check --module modules\<module_name>